 The class teacher discusses the school rule with each class.
-In addition to the school rule, each class also has its own positive classroom code, which is agreed by the children and made reference too regular in class.
+In addition to the school rule, each class also has its own positive classroom code, which is agreed by the children and displayed on the wall of the classroom.
 In this way, every child in the school knows the standard of behaviour that we expect in our school.
 If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during circle time.